dengel29/dngl/src/content/projects/stickermachine.md

 ---
 title: "StickerMachine"
-indexImage: /images/stickermachine/stickermachine.png
+indexImage: "@images/stickermachine/stickermachine.png"
-indexImageAlt: "A social image created to share Stickermachine on WeChat"
+indexAlt: "A social image created to share Stickermachine on WeChat"
-heroImage: /images/stickermachine/sticker_2.png
+heroImage: "@images/stickermachine/sticker_2.png"
-heroImageAlt: ''
+heroAlt: ''
 projectDescription: Ruby on Rails
 order: 5
 projectBrief: A WeChat miniprogram to put an infinite sticker library at your fingertips